OverengineeredOne/Docs/developer-guide/src/web-assembly.md

 [Lin Clark's A Cartoon Intro to WebAssembly](https://www.youtube.com/watch?v=HktWin_LPf4), but I'll take a crack at it.

-WebAssembly solves the problem to allow applications built to be used in the browser to be written in languages other than Javascript.
-In our case, we will be using Rust and compiling to the low level assembly.
+WebAssembly solves the problem to allow applications built to be used in the browser, written in languages other than Javascript.
+In our case, we will be using Rust and compiling to the low level target, WebAssembly.
 This allows applications to run, without installation and provide native performance.

 ## Background

-Javascript was created back in 1995 and was the only way to interact with the Dom and manipulate HTML.
-Overall JS performance is fairly poor, until the introduction of just in time compilers, which drastically increased performance into what it is today.
+Javascript was created back in 1995 and was the only way to interact with the DOM and manipulate HTML.
+Overall JS performance is fairly poor, until the introduction of just in time compilers, which drastically increased performance and interactivity into what it is today.

 ## The future of WebAssembly